PearlL0700/FRC-6800-Contributions/Kinematics-Control-Elevator-Arm/README_Elevarm.md

 The elevator + arm subsystem is controlled using a **kinematics-based architecture**, treating the elevator and arm as a single coordinated system rather than two independent actuators.
 Instead of commanding raw motor positions, the software works in **task space** (end-effector pose) and converts those requests into safe, valid joint commands.

-### Forward and Reverse Kinematics
+### Forward and Inverse Kinematics

-I implemented reverse kinematics and forward kinematics to continuously track the mechanism’s real-world configuration:
+I implemented inverse kinematics and forward kinematics to continuously track the mechanism’s real-world configuration:

-- **Reverse kinematics (`reverseKinematics`)** converts a desired pose (x, z, wrist angle) into elevator height and arm rotation
+- **inverse kinematics (`inverseKinematics`)** converts a desired pose (x, z, wrist angle) into elevator height and arm rotation
   - Supports multiple geometric solutions (arms vs. legs) and front/back operation
   - Takes into account bumpers and carriage height for field-accurate positioning
   - Handles direction and solution selection to avoid unsafe arm configurations and ensure predictable motion